sailosha/371aiProject/README.md

 # 371aiProject

-## Project by Slayer Mao and Saikorin
+## Project by Sylar Mao and Saikorin

 Movement Rule